 Hematocrit refers to the proportion or percentage of red blood cells present in your total blood volume.
 Your red blood cells are responsible for transporting oxygen and nutrients throughout your body.
 Without enough red blood cells (a condition known as anemia), your body suffers from oxygen and nutrient deprivation.
-On the flip side, too many red blood cells can turn your blood into a thick slurry that can seriously affect your circulation.
+On the flip side, too many red blood cells cause high hematocrit that can turn your blood into a thick slurry that can seriously affect your circulation.

 A normal hematocrit for an adult male is anywhere from 42 to 54%.
 If your hematocrit results are lower than 41%, it means you have low proportion of red blood cells.
 Over 55%, and you have too many.

 One of the primary side effects of TRT is the production of too many red blood cells, leading to high hematocrit.
 High hematocrit can be lowered by blood donation or therapeutic phlebotomies (ordered by your doctor if you are not allowed to donate blood at a blood bank due to exclusion criteria).
 Just be careful: Do not donate blood more frequently than every 2 months since this can deplete your iron stores and make you tired.